vlymar/vlymar.github.io/_posts/2018-05-26-knowing-ruby-well.md

 bob.birth_year #=> 1984
 ```

-Inheriting from a Struct can save you some boilerplate involved with reading and writing attributes ([documentation](https://ruby-doc.org/core-2.4.2/Struct.html)).
+Inheriting from a Struct can save you some of the boilerplate associated with reading and writing attributes ([documentation](https://ruby-doc.org/core-2.4.2/Struct.html)).

 ### Splats

-Here's an example of the `*` (splat) operator used for array expansion
+Here's an example of the `*` (splat) operator used for array expansion:

 ```ruby
 # Array expansion